novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 Lee Hyun-woo sent detailed information to the media outlet he had used before.

-Then he sat back down at his computer and visited the site 【Namui Iyagi】.
+Then he sat back down at his computer and visited the site 【Nam's Story】.

 Lee Hyun-woo typed in the former president’s name.